- Computer Notetaking

 The demand for tutors in specific content areas will depend on students’ needs from term to term.
 When we get a request for a tutor we check our Tutor Database of applicants who have applied to become tutors.
 If we cannot find a match, we will post an advertisement in the department for which a tutor is requested.

-If you are interested in becoming a tutor, or would like more information about the position, please click here.
+If you are interested in becoming a tutor, or would like more information about the position, please complete and submit the online Tutor Application form.
+A member of our team will be in touch as soon as they are able.

 Captioning refers to text that appears on screen in films and videos.
 It is the primary way students with hearing impairments can access the audio components of such film and videos shown in class.
 The PMC captions multimedia clips offline (i.e. the captioning is not done in real time) before the clip is shown in class.
 Responsibilities of an offline captioner include captioning videos using updated technology as well as writing and editing transcriptions of videos.
 S/he works in collaboration with other offline captioners.